-(5) Expenses associated with complying with applicable laws, including butnot limited to the California Political Reform Act, Government Code Section 81000, et seq.,and the provisions of this Chapter.
+(5) Expenses associated with complying with applicable laws, including but not limited to the California Political Reform Act, Government Code Section 81000, et seq., and the provisions of this Chapter.

-(6) "Qualified campaign expenditure" shall not include expenses incurred in connection with an administrative or judicial proceeding, payments for administrative, civil or criminal fines, including late filing fines, or for inaugural activities or officeholder expenses.
+(6) "Qualified campaign expenditure" shall not include filing fees, expenses incurred in connection with an administrative or judicial proceeding, payments for administrative, civil or criminal fines, including late filing fines, costs incurred after the election that do not directly affect the outcome of the election, including but not limited to utility bills, expenses associated with an audit, and expenses related to preparing post-election campaign finance disclosure reports as required by the California Political Reform Act, Government Code Section 81000, et seq., and the provisions of this Chapter, or for inaugural activities or officeholder expenses.

-(o)(n) "Qualifying contribution" shall mean a contribution of not less than \$10 and not more than \$100 that is made by an individual who is a resident of San Francisco and that complies with all requirements of this Chapter.
+(o) "Qualifying contribution" shall mean a contribution of not less than \$10.00 and not more than \$100.00 that is made by an individual who is a resident of San Francisco and that complies with all requirements of this Chapter.
 Qualifying contributions shall not include loans, contributions that are received more than 18 months before the date of the election or contributions made by the candidate or the candidate's immediate family.
-Qualifying contributions under \$100 that are not made by written instrument must be accompanied by written documentation of the contributor's name and address.
+Qualifying contributions under \$100.00 that are not made by written instrument must be accompanied by written documentation of the contributor's name and address.

-$(\underline{p})(\underline{o})$ "Recorded telephone message" shall mean a recorded audio message that expressly supports or opposes a candidate for City elective office that is distributed by telephone.
+(p) "Recorded telephone message" shall mean a recorded audio message that expressly supports or opposes a candidate for City elective office that is distributed by telephone.

-(q)(p) "Surplus funds" shall mean funds remaining in a candidate's campaign account at the time the candidate leaves City elective office, or at the end of the post-election reporting period following the defeat of the candidate for City elective office, whichever occurs last, and funds remaining in the campaign account of a committee primarily formed to support or oppose a measure at the end of the post-election reporting period following the election at which the measure appeared on the ballot.
+(q) "Surplus funds" shall mean funds remaining in a candidate's campaign account at the time the candidate leaves City elective office, or at the end of the post-election reporting period following the defeat of the candidate for City elective office, whichever occurs last, and funds remaining in the campaign account of a committee primarily formed to support or oppose a measure at the end of the post-election reporting period following the election at which the measure appeared on the ballot.

-"Total Opposition Spending" shall mean the sum of any expenditures made or expenses (r)incurred by any person or persons for the purpose of making independent expenditures, electioneering communications or member communications in opposition to a specific candidate for Mayor.
+(r) "Total Opposition Spending" shall mean the sum of any expenditures made or expenses incurred by any person or persons for the purpose of making independent expenditures, electioneering communications or member communications in opposition to a specific candidate for Mayor or the Board of Supervisors.

-(s)"Total Supportive Funds" shall mean the sum of all contributions received by a candidate for Mayor other than any funds in the candidate's Campaign Contingency Account, plus the expenditures made or expenses incurred by any person or persons for the purpose of making independent expenditures, electioneering communications or member communications in support of that same candidate.
+(s) "Total Supportive Funds" shall mean the sum of all contributions received by a candidate for Mayor or the Board of Supervisors other than any funds in the candidate's Campaign Contingency Account, plus the expenditures made or expenses incurred by any person or persons for the purpose of making independent expenditures, electioneering communications or member communications in support of that same candidate.

-"Trust Account Limit," shall mean the amount of funds in the Campaign Contribution (t)Trust Account of a candidate for Mayor who has been certified by the Ethics Commission as eligible to receive public funds under this Chapter such that the expenditure of this amount would cause the candidate to reach, but not exceed, the candidate's Individual Expenditure Ceiling.
+(t) "Trust Account Limit," shall mean the amount of funds in the Campaign Contribution Trust Account of a candidate for Mayor or the Board of Supervisors who has been certified by the Ethics Commission as eligible to receive public funds under this Chapter such that the expenditure of this amount would cause the candidate to reach, but not exceed, the candidate's Individual Expenditure Ceiling.
 The Trust Account Limit shall be reduced as the candidate spends money and shall be increased when his or her Individual Expenditure Ceiling increases.